coderefinery/template-workshop-webpage/index.md

 layout: master
 include: workshop

+# location and address
+# you can also link to a map using e.g. openstreetmap, for example:
+# location: "<a https://www.openstreetmap.org/node/1771739362">Teknikringen 14, 11428 Stockholm</a>
-location: "Room X, Department of Y, University of Z"        # brief name of host site
+location: "Room X, Department of Y, University of Z"
 address: "ADDRESS"
 city: Stockholm

+# date and time
 time: "9:00 - 17:00"
 dates: "October 16-18, 2019"

+# Add link to registration form here and specify when the registration opens and whether it is closed
 registration_form:
 registration_open_date: September 30, 2019
 registration_is_closed: true

+# names of instructors and helpers
 instructors:
  - Instructor 1
  - Instructor 2